dmazin/learn-kube-hard-way-declarative/notes.md

 Interesting.
 So, I want to reference the control-plane SA (which I defined in the iam/ dir) in the VM template (which I defined in the vms/ dir).
 Turns out, this is tricky.
 Well, not tricky.
 It's just something one must think about.
 There is no way to pass the output of one directory to another.
 However, I can do two things: flatten the structure, so that there are no directories – only files.
 Or, I can import the info I need as `data` blocks.

 In fact, I think that I should get rid of my directory structure and replace it with files.
 Only the `main.tf` files vary between my dirs, and so repeating the other files (e.g. variables.tf) is senseless.
 I will just use different files.

+Ah, of course, I have a set of TF state for each directory.
+I have no idea how to merge it, and there is little benefit to trying.
+I will just destroy everything and start over.
+Thank you `tf destroy`!

+Cool, I now have a flat structure.